by Andrew Milbourn, CEO of Kiss The Fish

 I have long been a student of sales excellence.
 After years of reviewing sales data and attending real sales calls with real sales professionals, I am ready to share my thoughts on the stages of sales competence.

 There are five key stages in the career of a sales person.
 Some people barely make it past stage 2, despite years of hard work and perhaps even some training on the way.
-Most make it to stage 4, but only a hand full ever make it to the hallowed ground of the TRUSTED ADVISOR.
+Most make it to stage 4, but only a hand full ever make it to the hallowed ground of the CLIENT COACH.

 So the question to ask yourself is…how do you or your sales people stack up?
 Where are you on the following steps to greatness?